The Best Checking Accounts in Ohio for 2024

 When comparing checking accounts, always look for the account with the lowest fees.

-If you regularly use cash, you probably visit ATMs or your bank branch on a regular basis.
+If you regularly use cash, you probably visit ATMs or your bank branch regularly.

 When you’re thinking about opening a new checking account, make sure that any bank you’re considering has ATMs or branches near the places you frequently visit.

-While interest is more commonly paid on savings account balances, there are some banks that pay interest on checking account balances.
+While interest is more commonly paid on savings account balances, some banks pay interest on checking account balances.

-Interest is like free money, so chose an interest-bearing account when you can.
+Interest is like free money, so choose an interest-bearing account when you can.

-In today’s age of mobile technology, almost every bank has some form of mobile app.
+In today’s age of mobile technology, almost every bank has some form of a mobile app.

 Make sure that any bank you work with has a good app with the features that you need.